JHU-PL-Lab/www-fpse/lecture/ocaml-intro.md

 ### Recursive Functions on Lists

 * For the first homework many of the programs you need to write work on list inputs.
-* Recursion is the key here.
+* There is no `for` or `while` for iterating down the list, you will need to use recursion instead.
+  - (Recall that no mutation is allowed on any of the homeworks.)
-* Here is an example of how to get the nth element of a list, by walking along the list with recursion:
+* Here is an example of how to get the nth element of a list
+* Recall the keys to programming with recursion:
+  - Recurse on smaller data
+  - Assume it will "work" (return the expected result) on that smaller data
+  - Its just the coding version of the principle of induction in math

 ```ocaml
 let rec nth l n =